WeblateOrg/weblate/docs/user/checks.rst

 Trailing exclamation
 ~~~~~~~~~~~~~~~~~~~~

-Source and translated do not both end with an exclamation mark or it is not
+Source and translation do not both end with an exclamation mark or it is not
 correctly spaced.
 This includes spacing rules for languages like French or
 Breton.
 Exclamation mark is also checked in various language variants
 (Chinese, Japanese, Korean, Armenian, Limbu, Myanmar or Nko).

-Exclamation mark indicates some important statement and this semantics should
+Exclamation mark indicates some important statement and these semantics should
 be kept in translated string as well.
 Weblate also checks for various
 typographic conventions for exclamation mark, for example in some languages it
 should be preceded with space.